 Place a large pot over medium heat and add the water, sugar and salt to the pot and stir.
 Bring to a simmer and add the Earl grey tea bags, cinnamon stick and pears.
-Turn the heat down to low and let the pears warm gently for 5min.
+Bring the water back up to a gently simmer and cook the pears for 2min.

 Remove the tea bags and cinnamon sticks.

-Carefully add the pears to 2 500ml mason jars and top with liquid.
+Carefully add pears to 2 500ml mason jars and top with poaching liquid.
 Screw on the lid and store in the fridge for up to 2 weeks.